ThetaData-API/thetadata-python/docs/tutorials.md

 ## Installation

-In order to use this API you must run the **Theta Terminal** alongside your application.
-Please see the [Theta Terminal setup guide](https://www.thetadata.net/terminal-setup) for more information.
-After the Terminal has been installed,

 - Install Python 3.
-- Using pip, Python's package manager, open a terminal and run `pip install thetadata`
+- Using pip, Python's package manager, open a terminal and run `pip install thetadata` or
+`python -m pip install thetadata`

-## Free tier
+## Free data

 ### Get end of day data

-With the **Theta Terminal** connected and the API installed, you can now `import thetadata` in any Python script you'd like!
+With the API installed, you can now
+`import thetadata` in any Python script you'd like!

 Here's how you may make your first (**free**) request: